broadinstitute/ansible-role-jenkins/README.md

   ```
   ##### Example Results
   - 1 Master node running on docker with 100G HDD
   - 1 Slave node running on VM instance with 100G HDD with kubectl and docker installed for jenkins to use.

+  ##### To-Do:
+  groovy script/code to auto add slave to master
+  auto add dsde secrets